Residential Tenancy (Jersey)

 writing;

-(b) signed
+(b) be

-by or on behalf of the parties to the agreement;
+signed by or on behalf of the parties to the agreement;

 (c) set

-(d) set out
+(d) set

-(2) The provisions specified
+(2) The provisions that are

 (3) To the extent of any